 All Lethbridge College Kodiaks teams are consistently strong competitors in the Alberta Colleges Athletics Conference (ACAC).
 Throughout the history of Lethbridge College Athletics, the Kodiaks have claimed 43 ACAC Championships and 31 CCAA medals, including 13 gold.

 The cross-country running teams and the women’s basketball team have had the most success nationally.
 Men’s and women’s runners have raced their way to nine gold, two silver and four bronze medals since the CCAA started hosting national tournaments in 2002.
 While the women’s basketball team has brought home three gold, two silver and five bronze medals in the past 22 years.
-The past 2010-11 season also saw success when the Men's Basketball team brought home a CCAA silver medal, and the Golf team a bronze.
+The past 2010-11 season also saw success when the Men's Basketball team brought home a CCAA silver medal, and the former Golf team a bronze.

 At Lethbridge College, success is not only defined by athletic performance; it is also measured by academic achievement.
 Consider the example of Gladys Kochei.
 In the 2007-08 season, Kochei won the CCAA gold medal in the women’s 5K race and also notched a 4.0 GPA, making her Lethbridge College’s Female Scholar Athlete of the Year and earning her an Academic All-Canadian Award.